SAP-samples/teched2023-IN268/exercises/ex0/README.md

 1. In the Migration Assessment Application, navigate to <b>Request Data Extraction</b>.
    <br>![](/exercises/ex0/images/Request_Data_Ext.png)

 2. We recommend you reuse the already existing request as creating a new one would take a few minutes.
-Click on <b>Create</b>
+If you want to create a new request, Click on <b>Create</b>.
+Otherwise, you can continue with [Create a Scenario Evaluation Request](#create-a-scenario-evaluation-request).
    <br>![](/exercises/ex0/images/Ruse_Data_Ext.png)

-3. Enter a Request Name (append with your unique identifier maybe DemoXX where XX is your user from 00 to 99), and select the System you want to connect to (in our case it is J2EE from the drop-down).
+3. Enter a Request Name (append with your unique identifier maybe DemoXX where XX is your user from 00 to 99), and select the System you want to connect to (in our case it is J2E from the drop-down).
 Click on <b>Create</b>.
    <br>![](/exercises/ex0/images/New_Data_Ext.png)

 4. The data extraction starts.
 It should show the status <b>In Process</b>.
 From time to time, you can refresh to check if the request has been completed.